 (Disclosure: Some of the links below may be affiliate links)

-Investing is very important if you want to fight inflation and get returns on your saved money.
+Investing is crucial to fight inflation and get returns on your saved money.
 But there are many ways to invest.
 Some of these ways are very simple, while others are complex.

-In this article, we are going to see what I call the four levels of investing.
+In this article, we see what I call the four levels of investing.
 It is essential to know what the other ways of investing are.
 Each of these investing levels has pros and cons.

 Level 0: Not investing

-Let’s start with the investing level 0.
+We start with investing level 0.
 At this level, you are not investing at all.

 It is not an investing level since you are not investing.
-But by not investing, you are missing out on a lot of returns.
+But by not investing, you are missing out on returns.

 So, while you do not have fees at this level, you will still have a significant opportunity cost.
 You are missing out on all the returns of the stock market (or any other investing market).

 It is difficult to know how much control we have at this level.
-But I would say that we have a lot of control since we can do anything with our money and choose to do nothing.
+But we have much control since we can do anything with our money and choose to do nothing.

 Investing Level 0 is easy to summarize: